 Graduate students nearing completion of their degree program must apply for graduation.
 Students can apply for graduation by logging on to WPConnect -> Student tab -> Graduation header -> Apply for Graduate Graduation.
+Students who plan to pursue the 60 credit licensure track must fill out "August Candidate Commencement Permit Request" (WPConnect -> Student tab -> Graduation header) in order to receive their caps and gown and walk in the commencement in May.

-Students who plan to take the additional 12 credits and graduate in August must obtain a "Permission to Attend Commencement Ceremony" from the Dean's Office in order to receive their caps and gown and walk in the commencement in May.
 M.A. diplomas are awarded only after the Director sends a Clearance Form to the Dean and then to the Registrar certifying that all degree requirements have been fulfilled.